-- Published policies of hospital must be adhered to.
+- Published policies of the clinical agency must be followed.
 Each student must successfully complete an orientation program prior to participating in activities at any clinical facility.

 - Clinical facilities require that all students have documentation of ability to perform the physical demands required in direct patient care activities.